 All kids should get a checkup with an orthodontist no later than age seven

-To have a healthy smile that’s good for life®, your child needs teeth and jaws that are properly aligned.
-The American Association of Orthodontists (AAO) recommends that your son or daughter get a checkup with an orthodontist at the first recognition of the existence of an orthodontic problem, but no later than age seven.
+To have a healthy smile that’s good for life®, your son or daughter needs teeth and jaws that are properly aligned.
+The American Association of Orthodontists recommends that children get a checkup with an orthodontist at the first recognition of the existence of an orthodontic problem, but no later than age seven.

-If you have any questions or concerns throughout your treatment or in the future, please consult our office or visit mylifemysmile.org.
+If you have any questions or concerns throughout your or your child’s treatment or in the future, please consult our office or visit mylifemysmile.org.

 ©2013 American Association of Orthodontists